 Like some other types of mental illness, schizophrenia symptoms can sometimes wax and wane throughout a person’s life.
 An individual may have an intense schizophrenic episode and go for months or years with little or no issue related to the disease.
 In most cases, however, even people receiving effective and consistent treatment must contend with at least some consequences of the disease.

 But with a combination of medications, psychosocial therapy, and lifestyle adjustments, functional recovery and functional well-being are realistic goals for people with schizophrenia.
-Though an exact picture of what functional recovery looks like is still somewhat debated among clinicians, a survey of mental health experts reported in BMC Psychiatry suggests that functional recovery involves concepts such as:
+Though an exact picture of what functional recovery looks like is still somewhat debated among clinicians, a survey of mental health experts reported in

 - quality of life